tasmota/docs/docs/Getting-Started.md

 #### Tasmota Firmware Binary
 Download a Tasmota firmware binary file (.bin).
 If you're not sure which binary is the right one for you just start with `tasmota.bin` or consult the [builds table](Builds) to see which features you need.

-Official release binaries can be downloaded from [GitHub releases](https://github.com/arendst/Tasmota/releases) or from our [OTA server](http://ota.tasmota.com/tasmota/release/).
+Official release binaries can be downloaded from [firmware server](http://ota.tasmota.com/tasmota/release/).

 Latest _**development**_ branch binaries are available only from our [OTA server](http://ota.tasmota.com/tasmota).
 The latest merged development code is compiled hourly.